siliconcompiler/logik/README.md

     design.add_file('adder.v', fileset="rtl")
     design.set_topmodule('adder', fileset="rtl")

-    # Create an FPGA object with a -remote command line option
+    # Create an FPGA object and associate the design with it.
     project = siliconcompiler.FPGA(design)

     project.add_fileset('rtl')

-    # Create an FPGA object and associate the design with it.
+    # Instantiate a part object.
     fpga = z1000.z1000()

     # Load the specific FPGA part, which also sets the default flow and libraries.